-- 1. On whether the project will give rise to new technologies or projects, consideration will be given in the overall sense if the R&D can bring benefits to Hong Kong.
-While ITF funding is primarily for the benefit of Hong Kong, and hence a Hong Kong angle would be of greatest importance, due regard will also be taken in terms of benefits to a wider community (e.g. crop research to address the problem of food shortage). - 2.
-On whether the project will enhance quality of existing products (e.g. capacity, reliability, speed, etc.), the applicant should set out the type and extent of such improvements. - 3.
-On whether the project will render cost more competitive, the lead applicant should provide an estimate on the degree of improvements. - 4.
-Applicant should highlight the element of Guangdong/Hong Kong cooperation in the project proposal (e.g. collaboration between research institutes and enterprises in Guangdong/Shenzhen and Hong Kong).
+- 1. On whether a project will give rise to new technologies or projects, consideration will be given in the overall sense if the R&D can bring benefits to Hong Kong.
+While ITF funding is primarily for the benefit of Hong Kong, and hence a Hong Kong angle would be of greatest importance, due regard will also be taken in terms of benefits to a wider community (e.g. agricultural research to address the problem of food shortage). - 2.
+On whether a project will enhance quality of existing products (e.g. capacity, reliability, speed, etc.), the applicant should set out the type and extent of such improvements. - 3.
+On whether a project will render production or application cost more competitive, the applicant should explain the basis of such improvements and provide an estimate on the percentage in terms of cost savings. - 4.
+Applicant should highlight the element of Guangdong/Hong Kong cooperation in the project proposal (e.g. collaboration between research institutes and enterprises in Guangdong/Shenzhen and Hong Kong)